 We’ll drive through areas full of rivers, where the salmon return to spawn in the lakes where they were hatched.
 We’ll tour the surrounding landscapes, the hidden bays and the green fields of the region, and visit, among other things, the charming little port city of West Cork, which is known to boast most spectacular scenery along the coast of Ireland.
 We’ll continue to the Glengariff which is located on the world-famous Bantry Bay where the mountains meet the sea.
 Our next stop is Kenmare, a small, pastoral town in the heart of Kerry.
 We’ll end in Killarney with a vibrant and beautiful city that has breathtaking views of the nature paradise there.
 Here we’ll get about on a horse driven cart.Close this

 Today we will dock in Dublin, the capital of Ireland.
-We’ll enjoy a guided tour of the city including Phoenix Park, the Houses of Parliament, the Georgian Quarter, O’ Connell Street and the home of Orson Welles, as well as the main post office – the symbol of the Irish Easter Rebellion.READ MORE
+We’ll enjoy a guided tour of the city including Phoenix Park, the Houses of Parliament, the Georgian Quarter, O’ Connell Street, as well as the main post office – the symbol of the Irish Easter Rebellion.READ MORE

 We will see the Lipi River that traverses the city, walk through the Temple Bar pubs, and O’Connell Street, Dublin’s main street, and visit Trinity College where we will be impressed by the Book of Celts written and illustrated by Irish monks in the 8th century.
 We’ll also stroll through elegant Grafton Street, the busy shopping area of the city.Close this

 This morning we’ll drop anchor in Belfast, the capital of Northern Ireland.
 We’ll visit the huge embankment, an impressive natural phenomenon and a geological site in which there are about 40 thousand hexagonal basalt pillars, and which has been declared a World Heritage Site by UNESCO.READ MORE